flycheck/flycheck/doc/index.rst

 Emacs.
 For a detailed comparison to Flymake see :ref:`flycheck-versus-flymake`.

-It uses various syntax checking and linting tools to :ref:`automatically check the contents of buffers <flycheck-checking>` while you type, and reports warnings and errors directly in the buffer, or in an optional error list:
+It uses various syntax checking and linting tools to :ref:`automatically check the contents of buffers <flycheck-syntax-checks>` while you type, and reports warnings and errors directly in the buffer, or in an optional :ref:`error list
+<flycheck-error-list>`:

 .. image:: images/flycheck-annotated.png